Tobacco is Changing: E-Cigarettes

 What to look for

-E-cigarettes come in a wide range of shapes and sizes.
-Some are even designed to hide in plain sight.
+E-cigarettes and vapes come in a wide range of shapes and sizes.
+Some are even designed to hide in plain sight as video games or Bluetooth devices, while tiny oral nicotine pouches tuck into the side of a mouth and are virtually undetectable in use.

 Some of the health risks

 E-cigarettes are so new, doctors and scientists are still studying the risks—including a 2019 outbreak of vape-related lung injuries and deaths.
-That means a lot of kids are using tobacco products that aren’t fully understood.
+That means a lot of young adults are using tobacco products that aren’t fully understood.
 Here are some things we do know:

 - “Tobacco-free” synthetic nicotine products are still very addictive and can often contain more nicotine than plant-based tobacco products.